 sorted in descending order of the condition number $\kappa_{\varphi_j}(A)$, together with the corresponding performance profiles~\cite{domo02}.
 In the performance profiles, the $y$-coordinate of a given algorithm represents the frequency of test matrices for which its relative error is within a factor $\beta$ of the smallest error among all algorithms, where $\beta$ is the $x$-coordinate.

-The results clearly show the superior accuracy of \phifunm\ than its competitors, especially for matrix $\varphi$-functions with smaller index $j$.
-It is also noteworthy that the algorithm of~\cite{skwr09} in its default setting (\phipadedft) is highly unstable for several well-conditioned problems, with errors exceeding the stability threshold by several orders of magnitude.
+The results clearly show the superior accuracy of \phifunm\ over its competitors, especially for matrix $\varphi$-functions with small index $j$.
+It is also noteworthy that the algorithm of~\cite{skwr09} in its default setting (\phipadedft) is highly unstable for a number of well-conditioned problems, with errors exceeding the stability threshold by several orders of magnitude.